-The new ic-certification library released this quarter implements the IC’s certification tree data structure, which underlies the certified access mechanism on the IC.
+The new ic-certification library released this quarter implements ICP’s certification tree data structure, which underlies the certified access mechanism on ICP.
 This is used to validate HTTP responses from canisters in order to protect them against malicious nodes.
-The ic-certification library also underlies the canister signatures mechanism, which is used to let canisters like the Internet Identity canister sign requests that are sent to the IC.
+The ic-certification library also underlies the canister signatures mechanism, which is used to let canisters like the Internet Identity canister sign requests that are sent to ICP.
 The development of the ic-certification library was funded by an icdevs.org bug bounty, with special work by @nomeata!

 VSCode Candid auto-formatting and syntax highlighting